AppImage/docs.appimage.org/source/packaging-guide/creating-appdir-structure/index.rst

 Creating the AppDir structure
 =============================

-As seen in the :ref:`table comparing the different AppImage creation methods <comparison-table>`, some tools require you to create the AppDir structure and place files in it prior to invoking the tool.
+As seen in the :ref:`table comparing the different AppImage creation methods <creation-comparison-table>`, some tools require you to create the AppDir structure and place files in it prior to invoking the tool.
 There are two ways to do this:

 1. Manually creating the AppDir structure and copying files to their correct places
 2. Using make (this only works if you use Makefiles to build the project)